 The purpose of group interviews is to see how well a candidate can do in a team.
 Therefore, as mentioned before, do a lot of practice to become successful in such interviews.

 When a series of interviews happen one after another is called a sequential interview.
-These types of interviews usually take place in one day or sometimes in several days.
-Therefore, these types of interviews are considered very tiring and difficult for most candidates.
+These type of interviews usually take place in one day or sometimes in several days.
+Therefore, these type of interviews are considered very tiring and difficult for most candidates.
 It is advisable to get the information from the person who calls you to schedule your interview.

 You should ask about the job profile and responsibilities so that you can prepare accordingly.
 While preparing for such interviews prepare a set of questions for each type of interviews and get your answers ready.
 This will help you to be less nervous during the whole interview process.